KosmosUniverse/EatAtDCU/README.md

 ## Requirements

-You will need python 3.6 and Django for this project.
+You will need [Python 3.6](https://www.python.org/downloads/) and [Django 2.2.4](https://www.djangoproject.com/download/) for this project.

 ## Usage